imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

 2. Creating Your First Widget
 3. Widget Configuration and Customization
 4. Styling Your Widget
+5. Widget Settings
-5. Making Your Widget Resizable and Draggable
+6. Making Your Widget Resizable and Draggable
-6. Implementing Regular Updates
+7. Implementing Regular Updates
-7. Best Practices
+8. Best Practices
-8. Adding Your Widget to the Application
+9. Adding Your Widget to the Application
+10. Submitting Your Widget for Inclusion

 ## 1. Widget Basics
 Widgets in our application are Python classes that inherit from `DraggableWidget`.
 This base class provides essential functionality such as dragging, resizing, and basic configuration management.